Program Philosophy, Theme, Accreditation

 The individual needs of students within the program vary, and for that reason, there is some flexibility within the prescribed program.
 Students may add areas of interest and specialization through elective course work, workshops offered on campus, and when approved, independent studies.
 The program offers emphases in clinical mental health counseling or community mental health counseling through selection of fieldwork placement sites.

-The Mental Health Counseling Program prides itself on the integration of course work with field work experiences.
-Students who graduate from the program complete more than 1000 clock hours of supervised experience prior to graduation.
+The Clinical Mental Health Counseling Program prides itself on the integration of course work with field work experiences.
+Students who graduate from the program complete a minimum of 700 clock hours of supervised experience prior to graduation.
 Sites and supervision styles vary, which is an important reflection of our belief that no one theory of intervention or counseling can help all people.
 However, change - and all people are capable of change - is optimized through a relationship with a trained professional.
 The major responsibility of the mental health counselor is to provide for the social and emotional needs of their clients, screen for and detect, and assist in the treatment of serious personal or emotional problems, and make appropriate community and mental health referrals.

 The organizing theme for the program is as follows: